 Ideas and Practices

-The IWP considers itself a revolutionary organization which fuses Leninist vanguardism with Newman's own "social therapy" theories.
+The IWP considers itself a revolutionary organization that fuses Leninist vanguardism with Newman's own theory and practice of "social therapy."
 Newman believes that everyday psychological ills are brought about by the same bourgeois social order that supposedly is the cause of poverty and wars.
 In Power and Authority (1974) he argues that each person in capitalist society has a "dictatorship of the bourgeois ego" in his or her head.
 The task of the social therapist (who is also the client's political organizer) is to lead the client in overthrowing this bourgeois ego through intrapsychic revolution and to replace it with a "dictatorship of the proletarian ego," which is exerted throught the revolutionary collective.
 Critics have suggested that Newman's proletarian ego dictatorship is really the cult-rule of Newman's own ego, while some former members have described in articles and web postings how the "collective" (both in therapy and in political work) serves to browbeat, guilt-trip and intimidate individual members.
-Among the scores of former members, however, are some who say they benefited from the experience and are only mildly critical of Newman and other party leaders.
+Among the former members, however, are some who say they benefited from the experience and are only mildly critical of Newman and other party leaders.

-In the middle and late 1970s, the IWP was made up of fragmented "cell" groups that carried out party directives.
-Each cell had a leader, who would meet with Newman and one another in a group called "The Secretariat."
-Various levels of play-acting and various devices for squeezing more money and longer hours of work out of members were added during the following years.
+In the 1980s, the IWP (referred to euphemistically as the "Tendency") was composed of "cells" that carried out party directives.
+Each cell had a leader, who would report to higher level leaders.
+At the top was the "Secretariat," headed by Newman and including his communist "wives."
+Various types of revolutionary play-acting (including secret couriers and messages to be destroyed immediately after being read), and various devices for squeezing more money and longer hours of work out of the cadre, were characteristic of life in the IWP.

-Newman and his followers created an array of public organizations of which the most important was the New Alliance Party (NAP), an electoral front, which at its 1979 inception considered itself "pro-socialist " but also had a broader issue-oriented appeal.
-While the IWP continued to operate "underground," the NAP reached out to individuals interested in multiculturalism and empowerment.
-At this time the IWP recruited from the NAP and controlled it behind the scenes.
-An additional level of secrecy was added by referring to the IWP euphemistically as the "tendency" (and more recently, the "inner core").
+Newman and his followers created an array of public organizations of which the most important was the New Alliance Party (NAP), an electoral front, which from its 1979 inception was "pro-socialist" but also had a broader issue-oriented appeal.
+Although the IWP continued to keep its own continued existence a secret, NAP served as its means to attract individuals interested in multiculturalism and community empowerment.
+Meanwhile, the IWP carefully controlled NAP (and its finances) behind the scenes while selectively and very discreetly recruiting new clandestine cadre from it.

-It was the IWP members who selected out members of NAP to be invited into social therapy (and also, conversely, steered social therapy patients into NAP).
+It was the IWP cadre who steered NAP members into social therapy (and also, conversely, steered social therapy patients into NAP).
 Eventually the "secret" of the IWP's existence would be revealed to those deemed susceptible to (and worthy of) joining the vanguard.
-Meanwhile the IWP recruiters answered to a small group termed the "Steering Committee," which consisted of the leading members of Newman's various organizations as well as the NAP's two-time presidential candidate Lenora Fulani and Newman's multiple mistresses.
+Meanwhile the IWP recruiters answered for all aspects of their work to Newman and his inner ring.

-Over the years, the IWP has attempted to emulate democratic centralist parties in that it has a "Central Committee," a governing body that supposedly represents the most dedicated and loyal members.
-In theory, democratic centralism allows for debate over strategy and tactics, although once the Central Committee arrives at a policy decision, all party members are required to follow through with it.
+Over the years, the IWP has emulated the "democratic centralist" parties of international communism in that it has a "Central Committee," a governing body that supposedly includes the most dedicated and loyal members.
+In theory, the IWP's democratic centralism allows for debate over strategy and tactics, although once the Central Committee arrives at a policy decision all party members are required to follow through with it.

-Some former members say that the Central Committee of the IWP is just a tool for Newman to control the social status of IWP members and that its members have little capacity to oppose Newman's personal will.
-For instance, most party leaders passively acquiesced when Newman decided in the early 1990s to stop the party's vigorous organizing in the black community, disband NAP and abolish the National Alliance newspaper in order to concentrate on fundraising projects and efforts to influence middle-class constituencies.
+Some former members say that the IWP Central Committee is just a tool for Newman to control the social status of the cadre, and that its members have little capacity to oppose his personal will.
+For instance, most party leaders passively acquiesced when Newman decided in the early 1990s to stop the party's vigorous organizing in the black community, disband NAP and abolish National Alliance (NAP's newspaper) in order to concentrate on fundraising projects and efforts to influence middle-class and upper-class constituencies.

 "Post-modern" Bolshevism for the 21st century

 In the late 1990s, Newmanite cadre captured control of the New York Independence Party, an electoral third party that has its roots in the Ross Perot movement.
-In 2001, the Independence Party provided the swing vote that elected tycoon Michael Bloomberg, a Republican, as mayor of New York.
-The result was an $8.5 million tax-free municipal loan to a Newmanite cultural center and youth program, and various other forms of patronage from the mayor's office as well as private funding from the mayor's own pocket.
-However, when the media suggested that the Newmanites had abandoned their previously revolutionary politics, Fred Newman responded by giving a public speech in 2003 entitled, "Why I am still a Marxist."
+In 2001, the Independence Party provided the swing vote that elected tycoon Michael Bloomberg as mayor of New York.
+The result was an $8.5 million tax-free municipal loan to a Newmanite cultural center and youth program, and various other forms of patronage from City Hall as well as private funding from the mayor's own pocket.
+However, when the media suggested that the Newmanites had abandoned their previously revolutionary politics, Newman responded by giving a public speech in 2003 entitled, defiantly, "Why I am still a Marxist."

-Since 2002, the web site www.ex-iwp.org has provided a forum for former IWP members, both those hostile to the group and those who remember it with mixed feelings (and even a few who are still friendly to the group), to comment openly on their experiences and on current Newmanite political, cultural and fundraising endeavors.
-A "send us your stuff" appeal by webmaster Marina Ortiz (a freelance writer and former IWP member) resulted in the sending in of previously secret internal IWP documents which were duly mounted on the web site.
-The site's discussion page strives to provide a psychologically safe environment for the venting of painful memories, and both anti- and pro-Newman correspondents are strongly discouraged from using abusive language.
+Since 2002, the web site www.ex-iwp.org has provided a forum for former IWP members, both those hostile to the group and those who remember it with mixed feelings (and even a few who are still friendly with its leaders), to comment openly on their experiences and on current Newmanite political, cultural and fundraising endeavors.
+A "send us your stuff" appeal by webmaster Marina Ortiz (a freelance writer and former IWP member) elicited previously secret internal party documents which she duly posted on her site.
+Among these documents was a transcript (read it here) of a 1983 meeting of the IWP's "Office of Economic Development" in which Newman discussed how to "launder" the party's money.
+He boasted that "there's big money in Marxist-Leninist organizing if we set up the structure," and referred to the IWP's social therapy clinics as a "bloody goldmine."